 Why Build a Canoe out of Concrete?

 Although concrete canoe is a learning experience, fun also comes in many forms on the team – Some people enjoy simply getting their hands dirty and working with the concrete mixes.
 Others appreciate the social aspects of the club and enjoy the camaraderie of working towards a common goal.
 Finally, the paddlers enjoy the opportunity to train on Lake Washington for the competitive races.

 There are many challenges that are associated with the concrete canoe team.
 The biggest challenge comes from the material itself – Concrete can be a fickle material to work with since changing any one characteristic can have a cascading effect on the rest of the material’s characteristics.
-It can also be difficult to place the concrete on vertical slopes for the edge of the canoe when it’s too wet.
-However, if the concrete gets too dry, it’s impossible to place.
+For instance it can be difficult to place concrete on the vertical slopes of the mold when the concrete is too wet.
+On the other hand, if the concrete gets too dry it becomes stiff and impossible to place.
 The amount of water added initially also affects the ultimate strength of the concrete once it dries.
-It is easy to see how there is always a balance that has to be found.
+It is easy to see how there is always a balance that needs to be found.

 Through all of the hard work, sweat, and long hours, the team comes together to produce the final product.
 Seeing the completed canoe on display at Regionals and Nationals is an incredibly rewarding sight.
 More than the finished canoe, this team is also about learning and having a good time.
 In the end, it’s all about the knowledge gained and the memories created over the entire process.